Dick Van Dyke of Springfield, IL – Falsely Accused!

 My opinion: I am thankful that rational minds at the Illinois Department of Insurance and The Illinois Attorney General’s office finally prevailed to reconsider the facts of my case and settle fairly with me – having no further references to dishonesty or deceptive business practices.

 I only wish more rational consideration would have prevailed from the beginning, sparing me from so much unfair negative press that seriously damaged my reputation and financial practice, locally.
-In addition, it could have saved me over $500,000 in legal fees to date, if all three agencies would have simply weighed the facts fairly before jumping on the public bandwagon to destroy me, for what I believe, was to further their political advantage!
+In addition, it could have saved me over $650,000 in legal fees to date, if all three agencies would have simply weighed the facts fairly before jumping on the public bandwagon to destroy me, for what I believe, was to further their political advantage and to justify their existence!

-All along the way my clients made no complaints against me, all fourteen of them that testified said I did right by them and they were satisfied.
-The state did everything in its power to turn my clients against me and not even one of them agreed with the state, yet these ruthless bureaucrats would not relent.
+All along the way my insurance and investment clients made no complaints against me, all fourteen that testified said I did right by them and they were quite satisfied.
+The state did everything in its power to turn clients against me and not even one of them agreed with the state, yet these ruthless bureaucrats would not relent.
 My biggest concern is for all of the innocent advisors that have been abused by this rigged system and denied due process because they simply lacked the financial means to stand and fight this type of official thuggery, bullying and gross abuse of power.

 God help us!